challenge-project/challenge-doc/making-your-first-modification.md

 ***
 ```

-Even though this normally shouldn't happen, if the found checkpoint is not block or even item, we should have a statement for this case as well.
+Even though this normally shouldn't happen, if the found checkpoint is not a block or even item, we should have a statement for this case as well.
 We'll just add an "unknown" problem defined by the Challenge API already.

 ```php
 SetStatusStage("{{{{MODIFYING}}}}...");